BoiseState-AdaptLab/PDFG-IR_C_frontend/README.md

 Class: Comprehensive exam artifact

 # Features / Overview
-A compiler that detects Static Control Parts (SCoPs) in a C program and generates Sparse Polyhedral Model
+A compiler that detects Static Control Parts (SCoPs) in a C program and generates Polyhedral DataFlow Graph IR.

 1. Parses C program
-2. Generates the Iteration Domain component of Sparse Polyhedral Framework.
+2. Generates the Iteration Domain component of Polyhedral DataFlow Graph IR.
-3. Generates the Execution Schedule component of the Sparse Polyhedral Framework.
+3. Generates the Execution Schedule component of the Polyhedral DataFlow Graph IR.

 ### Documentation